• Recipe Index

 • Let the dough rise in the greased bowl for 1 and a half hours, covered.

-• In a small bowl, mix all filling ingredients.
+• Meanwhile, in another small bowl, mix all of the chocolate-filling ingredients.

 • Roll the dough sandwich with the filling to flatten it a bit more.